SebastianAigner/promptK/README.md

   you need this entry point for your iOS app.
 This is also where you should add SwiftUI code for your project.

 Learn more about [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html)…

+## Things we can explore in this repository

+- [X] Resolve server startup hiccups
+- [X] Set title of Desktop app
+- [ ] Tutorial popup to open the server
+- [ ] Amper build system
+- [ ] Onboarding page
+- [ ] Beautify the web interface
+- [ ] Highlight active line of prompter